iotaledger/iota.rs/documentation/docs/libraries/nodejs/references/interfaces/INodeInfoWrapper.md

 # Interface: INodeInfoWrapper

-NodeInfo wrapper which contains the nodeinfo and the url from the node (useful when multiple nodes are used)
+NodeInfo wrapper which contains the node info and the url from the node (useful when multiple nodes are used)

 ## Table of contents